tpvasconcelos/tpvasconcelos.io/_pages/research.md

     analytic expressions in the form of series expansions for the second virial coefficient of bounded Mie potentials.
-This generalisation of the Mie potential allows for potential functions which are finite at the origin.
-The convergence properties and considerations of those parameter which give thermodynamic stability are investigated.
+This generalisation of the Mie potential allows for potential functions which are finite at the origin (_"bounded"_).
+We also investigate the convergence properties of the series expansions, and considerations of parameters which give rise to thermodynamic stability.